Moragia/MEERKAT-2018-U.S.-House-Midterm-Model/README.md

 # MEERKAT 2018 U.S. House Midterm Model

-(draft) Model to predict the 2018 U.S. House midterms
+The code for my model (draft 2017 version, not updated recently) to predict the 2018 U.S. House midterms.

+More detailed readme coming soon.